tritechsc/arduino/README.md

 - We will extract this and put it in an /opt/arduino directory

 - Add yourself to the dialout group
+As a normal user type groups
+$ groups
+Become root su then
+dd your self to the dialout group as follows:
+# usermod -a -G dialout cwc
+cwc is my username

+Above text written by cwc cwcoleman

 </h1>
 </pre>